karim12345-gif/Currency-converter-React.js/README.md

     docker run -it -p 3000:3000 YourImageName:dev
     ```

-8. Now you can open you Docker panel from your laptop and start the project from the container that you have created and press ***Start***
+8. Now you can open your Docker panel from your laptop and start the project from the container that you have created and press ***Start***